veebull/jetton-black-white-lists/README.md

 17. Always you can select `Quit` option to go out from this menu.

+### Notes

+-   ✅ Works properly on wallet v4
+-   ⛔️ Works unstable on wallet v5
+-   Everytime Jetton Minter increase self TON balance on every transaction.
+That's why there is for admin withdraw function.

 ### Roadmap

 -   Write tlb schemes for new functions
 -   Finish tests and complete whole run of tests to green
 -   Add opportunity to choose offchain or onchain metadata
 -   Fix onchain metadata function in wrapper
+-   Add wallet v5 support
+-   Add for withdraw function in Jetton Minter to not spend TON for withdraw for rent and gas.